TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Accessibility-Driven-Development.md

 > Our first approach was to teach accessibility.
 At the same time we worked with our brand marketing team to ensure our color pallet would be accessible from the start.

 After identifying advocates on every team we set out to streamline identifying accessibility issues.
 One approach I decided to take was to show borders around failing elements during development.
 I first heard of this idea years ago when GitHub released something it called [accessibilityjs](https://github.com/github/accessibilityjs).
 This script Github included in its pages and put a giant ugly red border around failing elements.
+I thought this was a really slick idea to point out issues during development.

 > I was going to use accessibility JS until I found axe-core